Party of Socialists of the Republic of Moldova: Political positions

-The party describes itself as democratic socialist.
-It holds left-wing politics on fiscal issues and more conservative views on socio-cultural issues, and has an anti-NATO, anti-European Union, and pro-Russian stance.
+The Party of Socialists of the Republic of Moldova is considered democratic socialist.
+It is placed on the left wing of the political spectrum, holding socialist stances on fiscal issues, socially conservative views on socio-cultural issues, and anti-NATO, anti-European Union, and pro-Russian stances.
 Party members support naming the state language Moldovan.
 Mariana Vasilache, journalist of the Romanian Radio Broadcasting Company, has described the party as a promoter of Moldovenism.
-Despite their support for Moldovan sovereignty, several party members and Members of the Parliament such as Alla Dolință, Anatolie Labuneț, Adrian Lebedinschi, Corneliu Furculița, Ghenadi Mitriuc, and Radu Mudreac have Romanian citizenship.
+Despite their support for Moldovan sovereignty, several party members and Members of the Parliament, such as Alla Dolință, Anatolie Labuneț, Adrian Lebedinschi, Corneliu Furculița, Ghenadi Mitriuc, and Radu Mudreac, have Romanian citizenship.

-Reflecting the country's strong social conservatism, the party promotes family values and holds traditionalist views in regards to LGBT rights in Moldova, which is in contrast to left-leaning parties in Europe.
+Reflecting the country's strong social conservatism, the party promotes family values and opposes LGBT rights, which is in contrast to left-leaning parties in Europe.
 In 2016, the party organized the Family Festival/March to counter-protest the "Without Fear" March organized by GENDERDOC-M in Chișinău.
-Some Moldovan and Romanian journalists also described the party as authoritarian.
-Critics also claim that the PSRM-affiliated media promotes fake news and pro-Russian propaganda.
+Some Moldovan and Romanian journalists have described the party as authoritarian.
+Critics also claim that PSRM-affiliated media promotes fake news and pro-Russian propaganda.

 In 2015, Igor Dodon stated that he wanted the PSRM to join the Socialist International.
-In April 2021 the party submitted a request to join the organisation.
+In April 2021, the party submitted a request to join the organisation.

-The PSRM hold the West and Ukraine responsible for the Russo-Ukrainian War.
+The PSRM holds the Western world and Ukraine responsible for the Russo-Ukrainian War.
 Some journalists also labelled the party as anti-Western.

+In April 2025, party leader Dodon declared his intention to rename the party to the Party of Sovereignists of the Republic of Moldova (Partidul Suveraniștilor din Republica Moldova, keeping the abbreviation PSRM), claiming that the party's ideology is closer to sovereignism and conservatism than to socialism.
+Accordingly, in October 2025, the party declared its intention to join the eurosceptic and national-conserative Patriots for Europe group, departing from its previous attempts to join socialist or social-democratic international organisations.

+The party considers Hungary's ruling party Fidesz and Slovakia's ruling party Smer–SD to be its closest European allies.
+This is despite the fact that the Fidesz-led Hungarian government had previously attempted to ban socialist and communist symbols, including PSRM's logo, the red star.